linitio/video-resources/openstack/lemp_wordpress.md

-# Deploy LAMP Stack on Openstack Instance
+# Deploy LEMP Stack on Openstack Instance

 This file list all commands you can see in the video :
 Titre_ Video : URL_Video